Last updated on September 15th, 2023.

 What are the key ingredients in this Cake:

 - Egg Whites, and loads of them.
 Whipping the egg whites with sugar is what gives the cake it’s light and airy texture.
-The recipe calls for room temperature egg whites which will help the process go faster.
-However, if your egg whites are a bit cold, it’s ok.
+The recipe calls for room-temperature egg whites, which will help the process go faster.
+However, it’s OK if your egg whites are a bit cold.
 It only means that the egg will take longer to start frothing.
+It is crucial not to whip over the medium peak stage; for more information, check my post about How To Make Meringue.

 - Cream of Tartar just a pinch of it will take us a long way to a fluffy and stabilized meringue.